 In the first semester, students will deepen their knowledge in topics like Cell and Developmental Biology, Bioinformatics and Systems Biology, Pharmacology and Drug Development, and will pass a four to six week practical training in laboratory methods.

 In the second and third semester, students will focus on practical work in different research fields.
 Here, four different main subjects will be offered, consisting of lecture, 4-week practical training and seminar.
 Four additional smaller subjects will go beyond strictly scientific contents and prepare students for workaday duties of a research scientist.
 These subjects will be arranged in four blocks, two blocks per semester, each block containing 15 ECTS credit points.

 The four main subjects which outline the combination of lecture, practical course, and seminar, are “Infectious Diseases and Immune Defense”, “Signaling Pathways Used in Stem Cells during Development and Aging”, “Molecular Oncology” and “Trauma Research and Regenerative Medicine”.
 The additional subjects will cover topics such as Clinical Trials, Bioethics, Rules of Good Laboratory and Scientific Practice, and Basics of Project Management.

 In the fourth semester, students will concentrate on preparing the practical master´s thesis.
 The Master in Molecular Medicine concludes with an oral examination (disputation) at the end of the final semester.

-Starting in the winter semester 2016/17 students have the possibility to join an European partner program with the university of Padua, Italy.
-In this program they can spend one or two semesters at the partner university and finish their studies with an international Joint Master Degree.
+Starting a few years ago students have the possibility to join an European partner program with our partner universities in Padua, Italy or Oulu/Finland.
+In this program they can spend one or two semesters at one of the partner universitiesy and finish their studies with an international Double Master Degree.
 Due to similar structures in the curriculum, problems with organization or consideration of course achievements will be avoided.
-At the beginning 5 students per year can take part in the partner program.
-A second Joint Master Degree with another partner university is in preparation.
+5 students per year can take part in the partner program.